For my eyes have seen your salvation,

 Notice how Jesus’ miracles point to and validate his claims.
 He miraculously feeds five thousand people, and then says he is the bread of life.
 He says he is the light of the world, and then miraculously opens the eyes of a blind man.
 His miracles are not parlor tricks; they are signs pointing to who he is.
 John wrote that Jesus was the light of men, the true light that gives light to every man (John 1:5, 1:9).
 And now Jesus twice tells the Jews he is the light of the world, and the one who follows him will never walk in darkness.

-As we began Advent this year, the Jews began their celebration of Hanukkah.
+Today at sundown the Jews will begin their celebration of Hanukkah.
 Hanukkah originally celebrated the purification and rededication of the temple by the Maccabees in 165 AD, after Antiochus Epiphanes had defiled it.
 It was also called the Feast of Dedication (see John 10:22), or the festival of light.
 Months before the Jews began their Hanukkah celebration, Jesus said he was the bringer of light, not just to the Jews but to the entire world.
 Jesus was—and is—far greater than Judas Maccabeus.

 How is your vision?
 I am asking about your spiritual sight, not your physical sight.
 At the end of John 9 Jesus talked about sight and blindness, about how those who claim they see are blind, and those who admit they are blind will see.
 Have you admitted your blindness, and trusted in Jesus?
 Can you say with the blind man, once I was blind, but now I see?
 May you walk in the light until that day when there will be no more night, when the Lord himself will give us light (Rev. 22:5)!